 Some of the buses that stop close by are 8H, 8P, 8X, 19, 82, 82M, 82S, 82X, 85P, 88X, 682, 788, and 789.

-Once you arrive at the park next to the promenade, find the public toilets.
-Next to the public toilets are the stairs that take you to the Leaping Dragon Walk.
+Once you arrive at the promenade, find the playground next to the public toilets.
+Next to the public toilets, you’ll find the steps that go up to the Leaping Dragon Walk.

 Sitting-out Area No. 2